jina-ai/serve/docs/get-started/create-app.md

 ````

-Deployments and Flows share many common ways of doing things.
-We'll go into those below.
+Deployments and Flows have many similarities in how they are configured and used.
+The following sections will highlight these common practices.

 ## Connect with Client